notchtc/custom-void-packages/README.md

 This is a custom xbps-src repo that contains packages/changes to existing packages.

-Connman now uses iwd by default and the bgra patch is applied onto libXft.
+Connman now uses iwd by default and the bgra patch is applied onto libXft, numix-solarized-gtk-theme uses the DarkMagenta variant.

 All suckless programs are my own builds.